The Perfect Fall Colorado Road Trip!

 Final Stop: Aspen

-If you don’t want to break the bank, try the Mountain Chalet Aspen (which has a fabulous location directly across from St. Regis), or St. Moritz Lodge & Condominiums, which is the most budget-friendly hotel in Aspen.
-It’s also cheaper to stay in Snowmass, Basalt, or Carbondale ~ it gets cheaper the further you are from Aspen.
+If you don’t want to break the bank, try Mountain Chalet Aspen (with a fabulous location directly across from the St. Regis), or St. Moritz Lodge & Condominiums, the most budget-friendly hotel in Aspen.

 Aspen to the Maroon Bells = 25 minutes (11 miles)